Surcharge (payment systems): European Union

 In March 2015, the European Parliament voted to cap interchange fees to 0.3% for credit cards and to 0.2% for debit cards and subsequently issued, in November 2015, the Payment Services Directive (PSD2) prohibiting businesses from charging extra when consumers use credit cards or debit cards.

 United Kingdom

-In the United Kingdom, the Consumer Rights (Payment Surcharges) Regulations 2012 limit payment surcharges with some exceptions.
+In the United Kingdom, the Consumer Rights (Payment Surcharges) Regulations 2012, also called the Surcharges Regulations 2012, limit payment surcharges with some exceptions.
 Payments for the supply of water, gas and electricity are regulated but payments for calls from public telephones are not regulated.
+The Surcharges Regulations and the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 are intended to work together.

-Since 2018, no payee (whether a business or not) may charge any payer surcharge for the use of a non-commercial card, nor may the payee charge a payer using a commercial card a fee which exceeds the cost borne by the payee for that transaction.
+The Payment Services Regulations 2017 amended the UK law on payment surcharges.
+Since 2018, no payee (whether a business or not) may charge any payer a surcharge for the use of a non-commercial card, nor may the payee charge a payer using a commercial card a fee which exceeds the cost borne by the payee for that transaction.

 Switzerland

-The Federal Competition Commission has recently allowed payment schemes to ban surcharging in Switzerland through their standard contract terms.
+The Federal Competition Commission has recently (2014) allowed payment schemes to ban surcharging in Switzerland through their standard contract terms.